jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 ## Known Issues
 * When you generate a price pair that does not exist yet (or a price for a price pair that does not exist yet), then it will be written into the file but not be visible in KMyMoney.
 In order to make it visible, you first have to generate the according currency.

-  E.g.: As in the test data file, your standard currency is EUR, you have one foreign currency defined (USD) and a couple of securities.
+  *Example*: As in the test data file, your standard currency is EUR, you have one foreign currency defined (USD) and a couple of securities.
 Now, you generate a price (pair) BRL/EUR (cf. example program `GenPrc`).
 Then, in KMyMoney, when you go to Tools  &rarr; Prices, this price will not be shown, although it's actually in the file.
 In order to make it visible, you go to Tools &rarr; Currencies, click the "add" button and add the Brazilian Real as a currency.
 Then, generated price will be visible.

+* `KMyMoneyWritableAccounts`: Getting a list of writable account objects (we have several methods for this) takes very long.
+Please be patient.